Baptistou/CMDSearch/README.md

 SEARCH TEXT "string" [files...] [options]	Text search SEARCH COMP file1 file2 [options]		File comparison SEARCH ... [/CMD[ONLY] "cmdline"]		Command line option

-Note : The utility executes commands DIR, FIND, FINDSTR and FC on the computer file tree in read only by default, i.e. without any alteration or deletion of personal data.
-Therefore, changing command line option must be treated with caution.
-Only a temporary file created in the folder specified by %TEMP% variable is used during directory comparison.

-Please find below English detailed help and examples of use :

 SEARCH FILE [directory | files...] [options]